Wizurth/WizClicker/README.md

 # WizClicker
  AutoClicker by Wizurth

-Use export-final.bat in WizClicker\bin\Debug to repack.exe with the dll file.
+For make a single export file, use export-final.bat in WizClicker\bin\Debug to repack.exe with the dll file.